-Have you seen the video making the rounds online and on television featuring, Arthur, the wounded war veteran and his inspiring journey regaining his health and fitness thanks to DDP Yoga?
-Take a few minutes to watch it here.
-It’s worth it.
-I promise.
+Have you seen the video making the rounds online and on television featuring, Arthur, the wounded war veteran and his inspiring journey regaining his health and fitness?
+I was fascinated by his transformation.

 Isn’t that amazing?
 It is one of the most motivating and inspiring videos I’ve ever seen and as soon as I watched it I knew that I wanted to give DDP Yoga a try.

 DDP stands for Diamond Dallas Page.
 He’s a former WCW World Champion Professional Wrestler who has spent the last 12 years developing DDP Yoga.
 He started it as a result of a career threatening injury.
 Three doctors told him his career was over.
 His wife suggested he try yoga and he was hooked.
 The only problem was he couldn’t find the intensity he needed in typical workouts.
 So he developed this at home hybrid program that combines yoga positions, calisthenics, dynamic resistance exercises, rehabilitation techniques, as well as active breathing exercises all with no stress on the joints.

 I’ve been doing DDP Yoga for the past few weeks and have to say I love it!
 I have done yoga videos in the past and truthfully this is now my favorite.
 It’s one of the best programs I’ve done and I’m impressed that all of the routines are low impact and most are 30 minutes or less.